Laurens Dassen: House of Representatives

 On 6 June 2020, Dassen was chosen as Volt's top candidate for the 2021 Dutch general election.
 The Volt campaign focused on European, cross-border solutions for climate change, migration, security, and social inequality.
 Dassen rejected attempts to place him on the left–right political spectrum, dismissing it as "old politics".
 Volt won three seats in the election, resulting in Dassen being sworn in as member of the House of Representatives on 31 March.
-He became the leader of Volt's caucus, and he is on the following committees:
+He stated that his party, being a newcomer, was not open to joining a new governing coalition.
+During 2022 budget debates, a motion by Volt and coalition party D66 was carried by the House to appropriate €100 million to provide lunches in school.